palash1992/GEM/README.md

 ## Usage
 ### Example 1
 Run the methods on Karate graph and evaluate them on graph reconstruction and visualization.
-Please copy the gem/data/karate.edgelist to the working directory:
+The data is located in tests/data:

 ```python
 import matplotlib.pyplot as plt